 Spelling, grammar and phonics are embedded in the teaching of writing, with staff planning opportunities to use newly learned grammar and punctuation, in context.
 So, while some aspects of grammar and punctuation are taught discretely, it is also fed into all lessons, and through marking and feedback.
 We want children to have a love and curiosity when it comes to vocabulary.
 Each class has a 'Word of the Week' which introduces challenging vocabulary in order to help broaden the children's writing experiences.

 We train our children from early in Key Stage One, to edit and improve their work.
 Following our marking policy, staff use a variety of methods such as whole class feedback and 'yellow boxing' to help support and advance the children's editing skills.

 Staff have benefitted from training, with both Philip Webb and Isabella Wallace, to provide staff with more tools to help to shape an exciting and creative English curriculum for our pupils.
 Writing is moderated regularly as a school and within our local family of schools.
 Last year, we invested in 'No More Marking', which provided us with the opportunity to compare the writing of the pupils at St Paul's, with schools across the country.

-Writing is widely celebrated throughout school with a 'Writer of the Month' award in assembly; high quality writing on display within our classrooms and corridors; and opportunities for children to share their brilliant writing with a trip to Mr Bowker's office!
+Writing is widely celebrated throughout school with a 'Writer of the Half Term' award in assembly; high quality writing on display within our classrooms and corridors; and opportunities for children to share their brilliant writing with a trip to Mr Bowker's office!